thebadhatter/thebadhatter.github.io/_posts/2014-11-2-always-have-a-plan.md

 conversation towards one topic and away from another to cold-test responses to gain key information not normally given to someone eo easily if ask directly.

-### Be subtle with it, man.
+## Be subtle with it, man.
 You know what subtle means?

-VHS post-ironic cred **bespoke** banjo.
-Yr wayfarers literally gentrify, flexitarian fap dreamcatcher plaid cornhole Intelligentsia paleo.
-Beard try-hard direct trade, shabby chic Helvetica `look ma, I can code`.
-Lo-fi American Apparel tattooed [Vice](#) tofu, yr vinyl.
-Williamsburg butcher hella mumblecore fixie mlkshk, cliche wolf keytar mixtape kitsch banh mi salvia.
-High Life Odd Future *chambray* kale chips hoodie, cray pop-up.
-Helvetica narwhal iPhone try-hard jean shorts.
++ To be invisible is to do everything unoticed.
+Who is to stand in your way if no one even sees you heading closer to your goal.

 > Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.
 <br> -Sun Tzu

+<p> Oh yeah and added this to the site today.

 Syntax highlighting with Solarized theme.